cmaloney/orly/visitor/README.md

 Code for a generic implementation of the visitor programming pattern.

-This code is a very important part of the Stig compiler.
+This code is a very important part of the Orly compiler.

 -----